 1. Throttle cable free play

-The throttle cable free play should measure 3.0-5.0 mm (0.12-0.20 in) at the inner edge of the throttle grip.
-Periodically check the throttle cable free play and, if necessary, adjust it as follows.
+The throttle cable free play should measure 3.0-5.0 mm (0.12-0.20 in) at the throttle grip.
+Periodically check the throttle cable free play and, if necessary, have a Yamaha dealer adjust it.